zguoguo/k8s-setup/README.md

 * The master node can ssh into the worker nodes.

 * The workers file has been modified with the IPv4 Addresses of your current worker nodes.

+* Permissions on the install.sh file are modified to allow it to be executed.

-Other than that, just running the install.sh file on your master node and everything should work just fine.
+Other than that, just running the install.sh file on your master node should get everything working